danielmarschall/gta_lang_converter/GTA2/gta2_gxt_format.md

 		00B0	¡
 ```

-		The rendering is done in the *.sty files.
+  - For Russian GTA2 (Language: R), the rendering is done in the *.sty files with the following charset:

-	For Russian GTA2 (Language: R)

 ```
 		0020	  ! " # $ % & ' ( ) * + , - . /